Can You Pronounce These 10 Difficult French Words? Posted by Josh Dougherty on Aug 13, 2017 in Vocabulary

-Last week, we shared a photo from another page listing the 10 hardest French words to pronounce.
+Last week, we shared a photo on Facebook listing the 10 hardest French words to pronounce.
 “Hardest” can definitely change from speaker to speaker, but I can attest that some of these words have certainly thrown me off in the past.
 Today, we’re going to look at all 10 of these words one by one with some pronunciation tips and tricks.
 Included are the IPA spellings (not sure what that is?
 Check out this guide.) and a recording of each word (first quickly then much slower) by a native speaker.

 accueillir – v – to welcome, to make someone feel welcome

 Ok, I’ll admit it.
 I’ve always hated this word.
 I was able to get the pronunciation down, but to this day, 15 years after my first formal French lessons, I still have to write this word slowly. c-c-u-e-i-l-l.
 Not so hard, but I still do it.
 Other than the spelling, the issue for anglophone speakers is the “euil” combination since it’s a sound we do not have in English.
 So what’s the trick?
 This is something a teacher in high school taught me, and it’s quite easy to master.
 Take the word book and pronounce it without the B and K. Once you have the “oo,” you need to glide another sound at the end of it.
 Take the word see and remove the initial S. You’re left with the “ee” sound.
 Put them together and voilà!